Making the rules is one thing – ensuring they are followed voluntarily is another!

-- A final Notice of Violation is issued if the action / behaviour is not satisfactorily resolved and a financial penalty is levied
+- The final Notice of Violation is issued if the action/behaviour is not satisfactorily resolved and a financial penalty is levied.

 There are also several deterrents in place to ensure every homeowner pays their service fee in full and on time.
 We take the following action in the event of non-payment:

 - Denial of services including non-issuance of permits for transfer of property, access cards, garbage collection, etc